alanmac17/thehub_pp3/README.md

 	- Open IDE "Ternimal" in local machine
   - Type "git clone" followed by URL
   - Press "Enter" to create clone

+## Credits
+All code is written by me, I had help from my mentor Jack, Shane and David on Slack, Ed in the tutors I utilised the validation rules on love_sandwiches
+The template is code institutes standard python Stackoverflow, stackexchange and W3Cschools.com were really helpful The deployment section is taken from https://github.com/shahid129/my-sub-my-way thanks Shahid!